-Who’s Moon Knight?
+Who Is Moon Knight?

 So just who is Moon Knight?
 For starters, he’s Marc Spector, an ex-mercenary/superhero whom the ancient Egyptian god Khonshu revives after death.
 Suffering from dissociative identity disorder, Spector’s other non-costumed personalities include rich playboy Steven Grant and taxi driver Jake Lockley.
 The series looks like it’ll focus on Steven Grant, now a museum employee, and the aforementioned mercenary.
 And we know this because we finally have a trailer and we are pretty excited about it.

-Moon Knight himself will take the form of your crush and mine Oscar Isaac.
+Moon Knight himself will take the form of your crush and mine, Oscar Isaac.
 Joining the Star Wars and Inside Llewyn Davis star in the series, we have May Calamawy, per The Hollywood Reporter.
 No word yet on which character the Ramy star will play on the Disney+ show, though reports attach her to a key role.

 A subsequent report from the outlet announced that Ethan Hawke, who was stealing hearts a healthy decade and a half ahead of Oscar Isaac, will be playing the series’ villain, Arthur Harrow.
-Hawke appeared on Late Night with Seth Meyers on August 12, 2021 live via Zoom from Budapest, where the Moon Knight show is filming.
+Hawke appeared on Late Night with Seth Meyers on August 12, 2021, live via Zoom from Budapest, where the Moon Knight show is filming.
 While he couldn’t say too much (though he didn’t mention the apparently omnipresent Marvel snipers), Hawke did give a couple of tidbits.
 First is that Oscar Isaac approached Hawke about the series at a coffee shop near where they both live in Brooklyn.
 Second, as Meyers deftly surmised, Hawke modeled his character’s look directly on real-life cult leader David Koresh.
 Certainly a choice.

 Who Will Make It?

 We officially have a Moon Knight release date and coming up quickly.
 The next MCU original series drops on March 30 on Disney+.
 We’ll let you know more about Marvel’s Moon Knight series once we know it!